Warby Parker

 Serendipity Stories bring the practice of serendipity to life in real-world examples.

-The origin story of Warby Parker goes like this: Founders Dave Gilboa and Neil Blumenthal met in the MBA program at the University of Pennsylvania’s Wharton School.
-Both had deliberately chosen Wharton for its entrepreneurial focus, and they spent their early days there constantly discussing potential business ideas with classmates (and additional co-founders) Andrew Hunt and Jeffrey Raider.
+Warby Parker founders Dave Gilboa and Neil Blumenthal met in the MBA program at the University of Pennsylvania’s Wharton School.
+Both had deliberately chosen Wharton for its entrepreneurial focus, and they spent their early days there constantly discussing potential business ideas.

-In the summer of 2008, before starting at Wharton, fate threw Dave what turned out to be a pivotal moment: he lost his glasses while on a backpacking trip.
-As he recalls: "I went most of the first semester without glasses because I was shocked at the cost [to replace them].
-I could buy a new phone for $200, but a pair of [designer] glasses cost $700.
-I started complaining to anyone who'd listen that I couldn't believe glasses were so expensive."
+In the summer of 2008, before starting at Wharton, Gilboa experienced what turned out to be a pivotal moment: he lost his glasses while on a backpacking trip.
+As he recalls: “I went most of the first semester without glasses because I was shocked at the cost [to replace them].
+I could buy a new phone for $200, but a pair of glasses cost $700.
+I started complaining to anyone who’d listen that I couldn’t believe glasses were so expensive.”1

-Dave and Neil’s backgrounds had primed them for opportunity: Dave was simultaneously pursuing an MBA and a master's degree in public health, envisioning himself as the engine behind another scientist’s great idea, while Neil had worked at VisionSpring, a nonprofit that trained women in developing countries to start their own eyeglass businesses.
+Gilboa and Blumenthal’s backgrounds had primed them for opportunity: Gilboa was simultaneously pursuing an MBA and a master’s degree in public health, while Blumenthal had worked at VisionSpring, a nonprofit that trained women in developing countries to start their own eyeglass businesses.

-The final piece clicked when they realized they could leverage the internet not just for sales but to revolutionize the entire eyewear shopping experience.
-They saw how vertical integration could solve the price problem while also reinventing a poor shopping experience that had long plagued the industry.
+The final piece of the Warby Parker puzzle fell into place when they realized they could leverage the internet not just for sales, but to revolutionize the entire eyewear shopping experience.
+They also saw how vertical integration could solve the problem of price and make them a strong business for the long term.

-The team moved quickly from insight to action.
+The team moved quickly from idea to action.
 They developed a direct-to-consumer model that would cut out middlemen and reduce costs.
-They created an innovative at-home try-on program to solve the online shopping barrier.
-Most importantly, they developed their signature "Buy a Pair, Give a Pair" program, integrating social impact directly into their business model.
+They created an innovative at-home try-on program to solve some of the barriers of online shopping, and they developed their signature “Buy a Pair, Give a Pair” program, integrating social impact directly into their business model.

 Your Serendipity Practice Starts Now